Every August it’s time to put on a sultry face and slide into a tight embrace on the dance floor at the Buenos Aires’ Tango Festival.

 The festival culminates in the Tango World Cup in which the world’s best tangueros compete on stage for prestige and cash prizes in the Salon Tango and Stage Tango Competitions at Luna Park.

 All the activities and shows at the Tango Festival are free.
-Tickets for Tango World Cup are first come, first serve, and will be given out on Monday, August 17 at 11 a.m. at the Casa de Cultura, Av. de Mayo 575.
+Tickets for Tango World Cup are first come, first serve, and will be given out at the Casa de Cultura, Av. de Mayo 575.
 There is a two ticket limit per person.
 The 2017 date to pick up tickets has not yet been announced.